fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Eating out

 Clair and I had a lovely lunch with Charlie at Inver.

 Curry with pals at Dishoom in Edinburgh.

+Crabshakk with Gillian, Tom and Nessa.

+On Hogmanay, Clair and I ate at Brett and we loved it.

 ## Family